 In these months the anglers combine the Marlin fishing with jigging.
 The calmer weather allows for target fishing the massive amberjack, wahoo, grouper & a lot of other reef fish on untouched fishing grounds in the North of the islands, which are usually inaccessible due to strong winds & waves.

-January & February months can be very windy which makes fishing harder, although some Captains know calmer areas where you can shelter from the wind.
+January & February months can be very windy which make the boat fishing trips harder, although some Captains know calmer areas where you can shelter from the wind.

 Which are the best islands for Marlin Fishing?